 This package consists of a drive, DC bus power supply, optional regen clamp with dumping resistor, inrush current limiting protection at power-on, and one or more cooling fans.
 This type of package is typically used for one or multi-axis applications.
-Models with regen option code 1A feature a built in regen clamp and dissipation resistor, while models with a code of 1B feature don't feature a built in regen clamp nor dissipation resistor, and models with a code of 1F only feature a built in regen clamp.
+Models with regen option code 1A feature a built in regen clamp, while models with a code of 1B do not.

 Stand Alone models come in one of two sizes, based upon the input voltage and the output current.
-They are short fin heatsink, long fin heatsink and L-Bracket.
-Refer to section 6.8 for more detailed dimensions.
+They are short fin heatsink and long fin heatsink.
+Refer to section 6.7 Dimensions for more detailed dimensions.

-Table 2-2 - Stand Alone Dimensions
+Table 2-4 - Stand Alone Dimensions